Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Observational Data

 \section{Observational Data}

-We constrain the parameter vector $\Theta = \{ \Omega_m, H_0 \}$ for the $f(Q)$ models, $\Theta = \{ \Omega_m, \Omega_\Lambda, H_0 \}$ for the cosmological constant variants, and $\Theta = \{ \Omega_m, H_0, A, B, z_1, k \}$ for the phenomenological model.
-Since we are focusing on late-time solutions without changing the physics at early times, we treat $r_d$ as an additional parameter with a Gaussian prior of $r_d = 147.05 \, \pm \, 0.30$ Mpc, which is the \emph{Planck} 2018 TT,TE,EE+lowE constraint \citep{Planck_2020}.
-This parameter is tightly constrained by its prior, so we do not report posteriors for it but simply marginalise over it.
-For the latter, we consider three cases ($k=2$, $k=3$, $k$ free).
-To determine if the $f(Q)$ models can alleviate or solve the Hubble tension and BAO anomalies, we use four of the latest independent $H_0$ constraints, the latest BAO DESI DR2 \citep{DESI_2025}, and the $H(z)$ measurements obtained with the CC method \citep[][and references therein]{Moresco_2022}.
-Finally, we use the constraints for the physical density parameter $\Omega_m h^2$ and the comoving distance to recombination from $100 \, \theta_\star$. \emph{Planck} 2018 gives very strong, so if we want a solution to the Hubble tension, we need to either fit the \emph{Planck} 2018 constraints and solve the tension at late times, or use early time physics.
-The latter implies the age of the universe $\propto H_0^{-1}$, reducing its predicted age and causing additional complications fitting the CMB data \citep{Vagnozzi_2023, Calabrese_2025, Camphuis_2025}.
-In the present paper, we choose the former approach and thus impose the \emph{Planck} 2018 constraints on the cosmological parameters.
-We summarize the observational data in Table \ref{tab:obsData}.
-We note that if the matter density at any $z$ and the comoving distance to recombination are the same as in the \emph{Planck} $\Lambda$CDM cosmology, there should be no difficulty fitting the CMB anisotropies given the lack of new physics at early times.
+We constrain the parameter vector $\Theta = \{ \Omega_m, H_0 \}$ for $\Lambda$CDM and the $f(Q)$ models, $\Theta = \{ \Omega_m, \Omega_\Lambda, H_0 \}$ for the cosmological constant variants, and $\Theta = \{ \Omega_m, H_0, A, z_1 \}$ for the phenomenological models, where $\Omega_m = \Omega_{bc} + \Omega_\nu$ is intended for comparison with late-time probes like BAO, when the neutrinos behave like matter.
+For the CMB likelihood, we add the parameter $w_b \equiv \Omega_b h^2$ as it is constrained by the CMB alongside $w_c \equiv \Omega_{c}h^2$.
+Since $w_b$ is tightly constrained by the CMB prior, we do not report its posteriors, but instead marginalise over it.
+To determine if the $f(Q)$ models can alleviate or solve the Hubble and BAO tensions, we use four of the latest independent $H_0$ constraints, the latest DESI~DR2 BAO \citep{DESI_2025}, and the $H(z)$ measurements obtained with the CC method \citep[][and references therein]{Moresco_2022}.
+Finally, we use the standard CMB constraints for the physical baryon density parameter $w_b$, the physical baryon + CDM density parameter $w_{bc}$, and the recombination acoustic angular scale $\theta_\star$ (see Appendix~\ref{sec:CMB-detailed}).
+If we want a solution to the Hubble tension, we need to either fit the CMB constraints and solve the tension at late times, or modify early time physics.
+The latter implies the age of the universe $\propto H_0^{-1}$, reducing its predicted age and causing additional complications fitting the CMB data \citep{Vagnozzi_2021, Vagnozzi_2023, Calabrese_2025, Camphuis_2025}.
+In the present paper, we choose the former approach and thus impose the standard CMB constraints on the cosmological parameters.
+We summarize the observational data in Table~\ref{tab:obsData}.
+We note that if the baryon and CDM densities at any $z$ and the comoving distance to recombination are the same as in the \emph{Planck} $\Lambda$CDM cosmology, there should be no difficulty fitting the CMB anisotropies given the lack of new physics at early times.